 Silver Star Mountain Resort is not only a winter playground, it also offers many outdoor opportunities during the summer months.
 Located high up in British Columbia’s Monashee range, it is only a 20-minute drive from Vernon and easy to get to.
 Once the snow melts, the picturesque resort changes into a hiking and mountain biking heaven.

 Are you interested in a Mountain biking experience?
-Silver Star’s world class bike park and cross-country network of trails have something for every level of riders.
+Silver Star’s world-class bike park and cross-country network of trails have something for every level of rider.
 A Rental Shop offers a great selection of demo and rental bikes, as well as protective gear for all ages.
 Why not have a go at it while you’re up there?

 Location: 20-minute drive from Vernon BC

 8. Paddling Echo Lake